What's New in This Version

 •New scripting APIs.
 Added APIs for getting device details such as system properties, manufacturer, serial number, or model number; reading the contents of a file; and setting speech-to-text parameters and ConnectPro settings.
 For details, see the Velocity Scripting Guide.

 •Bluetooth printing.
 For VT emulation, use a Bluetooth printer.
 For information on how to configure printing, see Printer Settings.

 New in Velocity 2.0.0

 •Rapid Modernization.
 Use scripting to control how elements on the native screen are displayed on the modern screen.
 For more information, see Using Rapid Modernization.

 •Custom CSS for modern screens.
 Provide a custom CSS for the modern screen to increase your control over the modern screen appearance.
-For more information, see Configuring Project Settings.
+For more information, see Configuring the Settings for Host Profiles.

 •Perform a screen capture from the Velocity Client.
 Create a host profile and deploy it to the Velocity Client in order to perform a screen capture from the Client.
 For more information, see Capturing Screens.